 Why Chewing Sugar-Free Gum is a Good Idea

 For National Dental Hygiene Month, the final topic is chewing sugar-free gum because of its numerous oral health benefits.
-In an independent study funded by Wrigley’s Oral Healthcare Program it was found that chewing sugar-free gum stimulated saliva flow, reduced plaque, neutralized acids, remineralizes enamel, cleans the mouth of food when done after eating, and relieves dry mouth discomfort.
-We know that improving saliva flow is important in breaking down food particles and neutralizing plaque building bacteria in the mouth, but what is so important about dry mouth discomfort?
+In an independent study funded by Wrigley’s Oral Healthcare Program, it was found that chewing sugar-free gum stimulated saliva flow, reduced plaque, neutralized acids, remineralized enamel, cleans the mouth of food when done after eating, and relieves dry mouth discomfort.
+We know that improving saliva flow is important in breaking down food particles and neutralizing plaque-building bacteria in the mouth, but what is so important about dry mouth discomfort?

-Dry mouth is more than just having difficulty swallowing.
-It can also have negative effects such as increased risk of tooth decay, irritation of the tongue, and gum disease.
-Chewing sugar-free gum and stimulating that saliva flow decreases tooth decay risk by 40% after eating and eases the negative effects of dry mouth.
+A dry mouth is more than just having difficulty swallowing.
+It can also have negative effects such as the increased risk of tooth decay, irritation of the tongue, and gum disease.
+Chewing sugar-free gum and stimulating saliva flow decreases tooth decay risk by 40% after eating and eases the negative effects of dry mouth.